 "Tell me what your son Leo was like when he was a child," the instructor said.

 My face grew hot, and my heart began to race.
 How on earth could I answer this question?
-Leo didn’t come out until he was 18.5 years old.
+Leo came out when he was 18.5 years old.
 I stared through the screen, embarrassed at my silence.

 "What is the first thing you thought?" the instructor asked.
 "Be honest."

 I inhaled deeply.
-“I didn’t know my son when he was he was a child.”
-As the words came out of my mouth, I knew they weren’t true.
+"I didn't know my son when he was a child."
+As the words came out of my mouth, I knew they weren't true.
 Of course, I did.
-My son was smart and funny and artistic.
-He liked to sing and dance and wear swirly dresses and layers of jewelry and a tiara, whether or not the situation required it (if you asked him, it always did).
+My son was smart, funny, and artistic.
+He liked to sing and dance and wear swirly dresses, layers of jewelry, and a tiara, whether or not the situation required it (if you asked him, it always did).
 He was outgoing and loved to be the center of attention, and no matter what I was doing, he wanted in on it too.

-Tears rolled down my face as I remembered that my son is still the same person that he has always been.
-He hasn’t changed, just his name and the pronouns we use for him have.
-Outwardly, he may look different, but inwardly, he’s still the same child I’ve always had.
+Tears rolled down my face as I remembered that my son was still the same person he had always been.
+He hasn't changed; just his name and the pronouns we use for him have.
+Outwardly, he may look different, but inwardly, he's still the same child I've always had.

-It can be hard for parents of older transgender children to tell childhood stories of their children.
+It can be challenging for parents of older transgender children to tell the childhood stories of their children.

 Not because the stories are painful, although that is sometimes true.
-But because in our minds there can be a separation: before the transition and after.
+Because in our minds, there can be a separation: before the transition and after.
 The memories we have of our children when they were younger are of one gender, and the memories we have of our children now, as they are older, are another.
-Even though our rational brain knows our child is still the same person, as mine did in that exercise, when it comes time to tell those stories, it is our memory that trips us up.
+Even though our rational brain knows our child is still the same person as mine did in that exercise, when it comes time to tell those stories, our memory trips us up.